How to Invest $80k: 16 Best Ways to Use $80,000 in Cash

 4. Index funds.

-According toย Bankrate, the best index funds to own this year are as follows:
+According to Bankrate, some of the best index funds to consider include:⁴

-Another way to invest your $80,000 in the stock market is through mutual funds.
+Another way to invest your $80,000 is through mutual funds.
 A mutual fund is an investment vehicle that holds a portfolio of stocks, bonds, or other securities.

 6. Max out your retirement accounts.